Charter Award Ceremony 2018: 19 Sustainable Destinations awarded in Brussels!

 The webinar will be held in English and have a duration of approximately 1:15 min.
 Participation is free but registration is necessary – you can register here.

-Siggen Seminar 2019: Registrations are open
+Siggen Seminar 2019: Registrations are now closed!

 Siggen Seminar 2019